iodinepanda/ChoiceOptimization/README.md

 TODO:
     - Write JUnit tests on small test data (find optimal solution, ensure that COA falls with some range of it)
+    - Implement full genetic function on top of current mutation-only approach

 Team:
     -mmussomele